quantnetwork/overledger-zapier-app-user-guide/README.md

 Finally, if you have any questions regarding the following steps, please contact Quant's technical support at support@quant.zendesk.com.

-## Step 1: Setting Up Your Overledger Platform Authentication on Zapier
+## Step 1: Linking Your Overledger Account to Zapier

-Before using the Overledger Platform app, you will need to register for a Quant Connect Account and then connect Zapier to your Quant Connect Account.
+Before using the Overledger app, you will need to register for a Quant Connect Account and then connect Zapier to your Quant Connect Account.

 ### Registering at Quant Connect